 FFP receives approximately $100-$120K, split among 4-5 successful projects.

 Cost Sharing By Partners:

-USFWS requires at least a 1:1 cost share.
+USFWS requires at least a 1:1 cost share, 3:1 is best.
 Cost share may be in-kind services such as time or cash.
 Cost share may include monitoring, farmer’s time with project maintenance.